-To ensure that you don’t encounter this issue on your own, you should look for high-quality music that is royalty-free to play in the background of your Insta videos.
+To ensure that you don’t encounter this issue on your own, you should look for high-quality, royalty-free music for Instagram to play in the background of your videos.
 We have reviewed several different platforms where you can find excellent background music for your Instagram posts.
-Here is our list of the top 7 hits:
+Here is our list of the top royalty-free music for Instagram:

 With over 30,000 tracks of royalty-free music, Epidemic Sound has a modest library of songs that can be used by content creators online.
 The best news is that they continually add more music to their collection on a weekly basis.
 The platform compiles playlists in multiple different genres, ensuring that you will find the music that works best for you and your content.